 What is Electroslag Welding?

-Electroslag welding is an arc welding process that generates heat by an electric current.
-A consumable electrode is used and the weld surface is covered with a molten slag.
-It is a highly productive, single-passing welding process for thick material of about 25mm to about 300mm.
+Electroslag welding is an arc welding process that generates heat using an electric current.
+The process utilizes a consumable electrode and coats the weld surface with molten slag.
+It is a highly productive, single-pass welding process for thick materials ranging from about 25mm to about 300mm.
 It is performed in a vertical or close to a vertical position.

 Applications of Electroslag Welding

-The applications of electro-slag welding are vast and specialized.
+The applications of electroslag welding are vast and specialized.
 However, they are used for the following:

 - It is used in heavy industries where plate thickness is up to 80 mm to be joined.